koekeishiya/skhd/README.md

 General options that configure the behaviour of **skhd**:
 ```
+# specify a file that should be included as an additional config-file.
+# treated as an absolutepath if the filename begins with '/' otherwise
+# the file is relative to the path of the config-file it was loaded from.

+.load "/Users/Koe/.config/partial_skhdrc"
+.load "partial_skhdrc"

-# prevents skhd from monitoring events for listed processes
+# prevents skhd from monitoring events for listed processes.

 .blacklist [
     "terminal"
     "qutebrowser"